dmerejkowsky/blog/content/post/0088-ruplacer.md

 Phew!
 What a loads of weird syntax to know about!
 Plus, this time you have no way to preview the changes before they happen.

-If you know `fd`, I can hear you say: *"Just use `fd` instead of find.
+If you know fd, I can hear you say: *"Just use fd instead of find.
 Look how simpler the syntax is!"*:

 ```
 $ fd --type file --exec sed -i ""e 's/User/Account/g' {}